Kennie6908/Web-Design/README.md

 # Web Design

-All my HTML, CSS, and Javascript practice.
+All my HTML and CSS ONLY work.
+There is more HTML and CSS included in the Javascript repo.